Cherry MX Red (MX1A) vs Cherry MX2A Red – Klassieke Linear vs Vernieuwde MX2A Linear

 3. Sound & Typing Feel

-Cherry MX Brown Soft, lightly tactile Mild tactile bump, non-clicky Users who prefer some feedback instead of a fully linear feel
+Cherry MX Brown Soft, non-clicky Mild tactile bump Users who want some feedback instead of fully linear

 4. Community Impressions